kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 When speaking with a host at any potential employer, I'm always curious to know what types of projects I may be assigned to work on, and how the team approaches the integration of interns into their development environment.
 Having loosely followed Docker’s development pipeline, I knew that its infancy left a large number of features and issues that needed to be completed, and that the product was still in a state of constant flux.

 Through my conversations with a host on the GCP team, I learned that the project I would be working on would likely not involve cluster-level logic, ruling out any possible interaction with the Kubernetes and cAdvisor projects.
-In  further discussion, I learned that my project would also be unlikely to involve development on any core features of Docker, but would rather deal with container analytics.
+In  further discussion, I learned that my project would also be unlikely to involve development on any core features of Docker, but would rather deal with monitoring.

 Although Docker was exciting technology, I was disappointed by the limited scope of the project, especially having spent my last summer integrating a new technology into the RDS backend, as well as designing and implementing the groundwork for a new feature and database that would be expanded to cover all sensitive RDS data.